 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss online.
 And so – although I have fought not to let aggression towards me as a child affect the present, moving back to Newcastle meant that those old fears began to affect all aspects of my life.

 One of the more enlightened decisions made by the authorities was to refer me to a cognitive therapist when I lived in London.
-Since then I have successfully used cognitive therapy techniques to help me to overcome my anxieties and remain positive.
-To this end I set myself various targets to master (it doesn’t matter how small).
+Since then I have successfully used techniques from a type of cognitive therapy to help me to overcome my anxieties and remain positive.
+To this end I set myself various targets to master (it doesn’t matter how small they are).
 I then make a list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge at the time, like going for a walk.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.